 Born a Winner: Nike Air Zoom Spiridon

-Just like Spiridon Louis, nowadays, The Nike Air Zoom Spiridon is considered a winner.
-Not only due to their quality built (that is arguable, depending on what pair, is it not?) but also due to its added comfort, all because of its Zoom Air Technology.
+Just like Spiridon Louis, nowadays, the Nike Air Zoom Spiridon is considered a winner.
+Not only due to their quality built, but also due to its added comfort, all because of its Zoom Air Technology.

 Another fun fact associated with the silhouette (and that Nike seems to be pretty good at it as well) is the fact that they named a shoe after a real person.
 In fact, it is not the first time we come across such thing.

-What we mean is, Nike created an idea that every Tom, Dick and Hairy can go to their local sneaker shop and become an Olympic Marathon Champion.
-Other examples can be given, just like you can go to any Nike stockist and become Michael Jordan himself.
+Nike created an idea that everyone can go to their local sneaker shop and try to become an Olympic Marathon Champion or at least a pretty good runner.
+Other examples can be given, just like that you can go to any Nike stockist and become Michael Jordan.